7wh0Am-i/AI-F0rc3/README.md

 # AI-F0rc3

-A Python-based tool that generates custom wordlists for password brute-force testing in authorized penetration testing scenarios.
+A Python-based toolkit for generating custom wordlists for authorized password testing, featuring both personal and target-focused approaches.

 ## ⚠️ Ethical Use Disclaimer

-This tool is designed **ONLY** for:
+This toolkit is designed **ONLY** for:
 - Ethical security testing
 - Systems you own
 - Systems you have explicit written permission to test

 **Unauthorized password attacks are illegal and can result in serious legal consequences.**

+## Available Tools

+### 1. wordlist_generator.py
+Generate wordlists based on personal information with optional AI integration.

+### 2. target_wordlist_generator.py
+Create customized wordlists specifically focused on a target entity, with options to specify password count and length.

 ## Features

-- Generates custom wordlists based on personal information
+- Two complementary approaches to wordlist generation
+- Customizable password count and length requirements
+- Generate target-specific or personal wordlists
 - Creates common password variations and combinations
 - Integrates with multiple AI APIs for creative password variations:
   - OpenAI (GPT-3.5 Turbo)